plume-lib/merging/README.md

 # Plume-lib merging:  merge drivers and merge tools

-This project contains git merge drivers and git merge tools.
-(See [below](#git-merge-terminology) for definitions of "merge driver" and "merge tool".)
+This project contains merging algorithms.
+You can configure Git to use these tools instead of its default merge heuristics, or you can use these tools to improve Git's merges after it runs.

 ## Features